codeface-io/SwiftObserver/readme.md

     - Every object can trigger updates, without adopting any protocol.
     - Multiple objects may share the same update type and trigger the same updates.

-* You could simply use a global `CustomObservable` (alias `Observable`) as a mediating messenger.
+* You could simply use a global custom `Observable` as a mediating messenger.
 But SwiftObserver's generic class `Messenger<Message>` has a bit more to offer and plays well together with the `Observer` protocol.

 * You may use the global `textMessenger` of type `Messenger<String>`: